PsyTeachR/ads-v1/docs/08-tidy.md

 -   Separate, change, reorder, and rename columns
 -   Use pipes to chain together functions

-## Walkthrough video
+## Walkthrough video {#walkthrough-tidy}

 There is a walkthrough video of this chapter available via [Echo360.](https://echo360.org.uk/media/a38a7789-9531-4908-9a0f-4509d638a0ca/public) Please note that there may have been minor edits to the book since the video was recorded.
 Where there are differences, the book should always take precedence.

-## Set-up
+## Set-up {#setup-tidy}

-First, create a new project for the work we'll do in this chapter named <code class='path'>07-tidy</code>.
+First, create a new project for the work we'll do in this chapter named <code class='path'>08-tidy</code>.
 Second, open and save and new R Markdown document named `tidy.Rmd`, delete the welcome text and load the required packages for this chapter.

 <div class='verbatim'><pre class='sourceCode r'><code class='sourceCode R'>&#96;&#96;&#96;{r setup, include=FALSE}</code></pre>